Last updated on March 21st, 2022 at 07:59 am

 systemctl restart clamav-daemon

 Offline Database Update

-To update the database via a private local mirror, check how to on documentation page.
+If your system do not have internet access, consider updating the database via a private local mirror, check how to on documentation page.

 Clamscan CLI Options and Example Usage

 Clamscan is used to scan files and directories for viruses.
 From the man pages, the clamscan command syntax is: